 How can I get involved?

-If you have information, photos, or documentation related to your property or other properties within the study area, the City and S&ME would love to see them.
+If you have information, photos, or documentation related to your property or other properties within the historic district or expansion area, the Planning and Neighborhoods would love to see them.
 If you would be willing to let the City share your pictures and stories on City social media channels, please let us know as well.

 Types of things that would be helpful: